OktayBalaban/LLM_and_AI_Agent_Projects/Readme.md

 ### 🔤 [Wordle-Playing Agent](https://huggingface.co/spaces/OktayBalaban/Wordle_Playing_Agent)

-An autonomous Wordle solver powered by an LLM-based agent.
+An autonomous expert **Wordle** solver powered by an LLM-based agent.

 - Automatically plays Wordle with strategic reasoning given a word by the user.